-Real Time Processor
+Real Time System

-The Real Time Processor board contains a real time processor and peripheral devices and runs the VXWorks operating system.
+The Real Time System board contains a real time processor and peripheral devices.
+A second generation of this board, Real Time System II, is required in the PVS 1100 Series, and can be used for all Profile XP models provided they are running Profile System Software v.
+5.0.
 This board manages all the hardware involved in controlling the flow of video, audio, timecode in and out of the system.
 This includes video I/O boards, audio I/O boards, video compression boards, and networking and storage.
 Other board functionality includes:

+- Generation of system clocks for SD (27MHz) and HD (either 37.0879 or 37.125 Mhz)

+- Generation of frame reference pulses

-- Generation of system 27MHz clock and frame reference pulse locked to reference video input.
+- Ability to lock system clocks and frame reference pulses to tri-level sync or to NTSC/PAL bi-level sync (reference video input).

 - LTC In reader and LTC Out generator.

 - VITC reader for reference video input.

-- GPIO (8 In, 8 Out)
+- GPI (8 In, 8 Out)

-- Black generator and Colorbar generator used for loss of input or output video conditions.
+- Black generator and Colorbar generator used for loss of input or output video conditions (SD only).